dchesterton/amcrest2mqtt/README.md

 ### Multiple Devices

 The app will not support multiple devices.
-You can run multiple instances of the app if you need to expose events for multiple devies.
+You can run multiple instances of the app if you need to expose events for multiple devices.

 ### Non-Docker Environments